Provisioning Compute Nodes

 Provision cloud compute resources on-demand through natural conversation with your AI assistant.
 No need to log into cloud consoles, manage SSH keys, or remember API commands.

-Node provisioning requires account approval.
-If you don't have provisioning access yet, you can still connect existing infrastructure using the agent installation guide.
+On-demand provisioning is currently available to selected accounts.
+If the provisioning tools return a permission error, contact us.
+In the meantime, you can still connect existing infrastructure using the agent installation guide.

 What is Provisioning?